 The primary uses of cash have been, and are expected to continue to be, operating costs and capital expenditures.
-As at 31 March 2021, the current assets of the Group comprised primarily cash at bank and on hand, trade and other receivables and inventories.
+As at 31 March 2022, the current assets of the Group comprised primarily cash at bank and on hand, trade and other receivables and inventories.
 The current liabilities comprised primarily of trade and other payables and bank and other borrowings.

-As at 31 March 2021, the Group maintained cash and cash equivalents amounting to approximately HK\$20.9 million (as at 31 March 2020: approximately HK\$11.2 million).
-The Group recorded net current assets of approximately HK\$30.7 million as at 31 March 2021 compared to net current liabilities of approximately HK\$97.6 million as at 31 March 2020, mainly due to the decrease in short-term bank and other borrowings.
+As at 31 March 2022, the Group maintained cash and cash equivalents amounting to approximately HK\$8.1 million (as at 31 March 2021: approximately HK\$20.9 million).

+The Group recorded net current assets of approximately HK\$18.4 million as at 31 March 2022 (as at 31 March 2021: approximately HK\$30.7 million).

-As at 31 March 2021, the Group's total bank and other borrowings, all being denominated in Renminbi or United States dollars, amounted to approximately HK\$226.9 million (as at 31 March 2020: approximately HK\$133.6 million).
+As at 31 March 2022, the Group's total bank and other borrowings, all being denominated in Renminbi or United States dollars, amounted to approximately HK\$184.0 million (as at 31 March 2021: approximately HK\$226.9 million).

-As at 31 March 2021, the capital structure of the Group consisted of cash and cash equivalents together with equity attributable to shareholders of the Company, comprised issued share capital and reserves.
+As at 31 March 2022, the capital structure of the Group consisted of cash and cash equivalents together with equity attributable to shareholders of the Company, comprised issued share capital and reserves.

-As at 31 March 2021, the Group's gearing ratio (calculated by dividing total liabilities by total assets as at the end of financial year) was approximately 92.5% (as at 31 March 2020: approximately 86.6%).
-The increase in gearing ratio was mainly due to the increase in total bank and other borrowings.
+As at 31 March 2022, the Group's gearing ratio (calculated by dividing total liabilities by total assets as at the end of financial year) was approximately 91.5% (as at 31 March 2021: approximately 92.5%).